Qwicch/Clear-100k-Data/README.md

     - Option 2: Search for a numerical position.
 The user can enter a numerical position to search and the program will display the word at that position in the list, or a message if the position is invalid.
 The position must be between 1 and 99,999.
     - Option 3: Exit the program.
 The program will terminate and close the scanner.
 - Repeat the search as many times as the user wants, until they choose to exit the program.

+This project is licensed under the MIT License.
+For more information, see the LICENSE file in this repository.

+This project was created by qwicch, a web developer.
+You can contact me at ilmire.kireev@gmail.com.